-- 1. Why do you think it is important to treat every person with respect? - 2.
+- 1. Why do you think it is important to include everyone? - 2.
 What are the challenges that Shirley and her community face? - 3.
-Explain how Caritas Australia and their partner in the Philippines is supporting the Indigenous community to overcome some of these challenges. - 4.
+How did Caritas Australia help indigenous people? - 4.
 How is Shirley now earning an income? - 5.
 How has Shirley's involvement in the Caritas Australia program helped the rest of her community? - 6.
 What is one thing that has surprised you about this story?
 Why does it surprise you? - 7.
-Does this story remind you of any other issues you have learned about? - 8.
-Which Catholic Social Teaching principle is illustrated in this story?
-How?

-Curriculum: English ACELY1676, ACELY1692, HASS Year 6: ACHASSK140, ACHASSK141
+What do you wonder about this story?
+Curriculum: English Year 3: ACELY1680, Year 4: ACELY1692.